Gutfeld!: Format and segments

+Gutfeld! opens with an episode title, usually a humorous phrase, similar to Conan.
 The show has five blocks, with commercial breaks in between each one.
-The show starts off with a monologue, and after introducing all the panelists, Gutfeld asks the panelists questions relating to the monologue.
-On Fridays, the panelists are introduced at the start of the show, and then there is a segment called "Greg's Leftovers", where Gutfeld reads jokes that were not used in the show for the week.
-The last block is "A Story in Five Words", where there is a news story summarized in five words.
-Other blocks may be local news, where panelists share news stories from where they are from, the audience decides the story, where two stories are told and whichever one gets bigger applause wins and gets to be the topic of the block, "Mailing It In" (only on Fridays), where Gutfeld reads questions from fans and he and the panelists answer the question, "Greg’s Animal Friends", where the panelists each select an animal related video to share, and "Mock It And Move On", where Gutfeld introduces two unusual or outrageous news stories or events and gets each of the panelists to analyze it, often in a comedic or sarcastic manner.
+The show starts off with a monologue, and after introducing all the panelists, Gutfeld asks the guests questions relating to the monologue (including interviews with celebrities).
+On Fridays, the panelists are introduced at the beginning of the show.
+Common punch lines and catchphrases are "Period!" and "A Racist (or Sexist) Would Say!" with large onscreen intertitles identical to the Gutfeld! logo (in all caps).

+A majority of episodes include segments such as "Greg's Leftovers", when Gutfeld reads jokes that were not used in the show for the week.
+Another regular segment is "A Story in Five Words", with a news story being summarized in five words.
+Other occasional blocks may be local news, with panelists sharing news stories from where they are from; the audience deciding the story, when two stories are told and whichever gets bigger applause wins and gets to be the topic of the block; "Mailing It In" ("Gutfeld!
+Viewer Mail") on Fridays, when Gutfeld reads questions from fans and the panel answers the question; "Greg’s Animal Friends", when the panelists each select an animal-related video to share; and "Mock It And Move On", when Gutfeld introduces two unusual and outrageous news stories or events, then gets each of the panelists to analyze it, often in a comedic or sarcastic manner.

+Additional and less frequent blocks have included: "5 More Words", "Video of the Day", "Greg's Fashion Corner", "Should We Be Concerned?", "What's Wrong with These People?", "Too Gross for Us", "Greg's Romance Corner", "We Don't Deserve Him" (about Donald Trump), "Guess the Crime", "Picture of the Day", "The Poo Detective", "The Science Corner" and others.
+Gutfeld often criticizes or praises politicians and fellow talk show hosts during episodes.
+In August 2025, he happily appeared as a guest on The Tonight Show Starring Jimmy Fallon.

+Regular panelists, guests, writers and producers have performed various characters on the show, including Kat Timpf (co-host/contributor), Joe DeVito (comedian/guest), Gene Nelson (producer/writer) and Joe Machi (comedian/writer).
+Tom Shillue has notably participated in sketch comedy, including impersonations of Joe Biden and Adam Schiff, as well as "Angry White Male".
+Tyrus, referred to as Greg Gutfeld's "massive sidekick", would do skits such as "Angry Black Male".
 When asked how he was discovered for the show, Tyrus said, "I was just messing around on Twitter one day and I said to Greg about one of the jokes on his show, 'I got it.
 It took me a minute but I got it.'
 He said, 'You know I've watched you.
 You're a pretty funny guy.
 Have you ever thought about coming on and doing the show?'
 I was like, 'Are you serious?!'
 He was like, 'Yeah, I'll give you a shot.